bjcarlson42/blog-website-template-jekyll/README.md

 # personal-website-jekyll

-Personal website and blog built with Jekyll and GitHub Pages
+Personal blog template built with Jekyll.
+I am currently in the process of removing my information from the site and updating this README file with steps on how to use it.